Up to 60% Off During Disney Store's Twice Upon a Year Sale

 - Hurry!
 Disney Store’s biannual Twice Upon A Year Sale is almost over, but there’s still time to save on Disney themed essentials with discounts up to 60% off!

-- For a limited time, guests can take an extra 25% off select sale items when they use the code EXTRA25 at checkout.
-The deal applies to new markdowns, holiday collections, toys, accessories and so much more.
+- For a limited time, guests can save big on new markdowns, holiday collections, toys, accessories and so much more.

 - Guests can also take advantage of a special freebie, they can use the code: SHIPMAGIC on orders of $75+ (pre-tax) for free standard shipping!